A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Discussion

 \section{Discussion}

-In this article, we introduce a single index integrated species distribution model to combine data from multiple sources (in this case, different surveys of the same species in fisheries ecology) with distinct characteristics.
+In this article, motivated by the collection of different surveys of the same species in fisheries ecology, we propose a single index integrated species distribution model to combine data from multiple sources that have distinct characteristics.
 The siISDM uses a single index to represent the underlying true species abundance distribution, and combines this with survey-specific functions to represent the catch efficiency properties of different surveys used to collect the species.
-Through simulation studies and an analysis of scallop abundance data collected by two bottom trawl and one dredge survey, we show that our proposed siISDM can provide meaningful interpretation for the covariate effects, the underlying species abundance, and the difference in catchabilities of the surveys.
-Additionally, the siISDM can offer strong predictive performance compared to the commonly used additive field ISDM, and generally much better than an independent species distribution model fitted to each survey.
+In doing so, siISDM is arguably more aligned with the ecological and sampling processes driving the observed patterns of species abundance across heterogeneous surveys.
+Through simulation studies and an analysis of scallop abundance records collected by two bottom trawl and one dredge survey, we show that our proposed siISDM can provide meaningful interpretation for the covariate effects, the underlying species abundance, and the difference in catchabilities of the surveys.
+Additionally, the siISDM can offer strong predictive performance compared to the commonly used additive field ISDM as well as naive independent SDMs fitted to each survey.

-It is important to note that survey-specific discrepancies in catch efficiency can arise through a wide variety of mechanisms beyond differences in fishing gear type.
-For example, in the case of scallops, variability in both substrate type and complexity can also affect dredge performance \citep{delargy2023global}.
-When such spatially-varying processes are the principal drivers of catch efficiency differences, additive field ISDMs may provide the most sensible approach.
-However, when survey-specific catch efficiencies can be explained principally by differences in fishing gear types, siISDM may offer a more straightforward solution to integration.
-Moreover, in partitioning the effects of catch efficiency into distinct link functions, as opposed to incorporating them in the linear predictor, siISDM may also be seen as offering a more straightforward ecological interpretability.